GOP senators seek to acquit Trump without condoning conduct

-WASHINGTON (AP) — There is no question, Sen. Lamar Alexander said, that President Donald Trump actions were “inappropriate” when he asked Ukraine’s leader to investigate Democratic rival Joe Biden.
+WASHINGTON (AP) — There is no question, Sen. Lamar Alexander said, that President Donald Trump’s actions were “inappropriate” when he asked Ukraine’s leader to investigate Democratic rival Joe Biden.

 But not bad enough, he said, to warrant Trump’s removal from office, or even to hear from witnesses or other evidence.